Fitting in with the Portuguese people and their way of life doesn’t have to be hard. Here are a few ways you can easily get by in Portugal.

 Fitting in anywhere is often hard; however, with a few pointers and several tricks up your sleeve, you will integrate into society and communities in no time.
 These are just but a few:

-While some Portuguese natives may understand your language, you are encouraged to understand the Portuguese language, as it is commonly spoken.
+While some Portuguese natives may understand English, you are encouraged to understand the Portuguese language.
 Remember, it is only through communication that genuine connections are born.
+You can still speak English, but making an effort to learn Portuguese can greatly enhance your experience as an expat.

 First, you must know that integrating into a different community and country you are not used to can be difficult.

 However, having an open mind will allow you to be receptive to the challenges that you will encounter and understand that is part of the process.
+Try to embrace an open-minded attitude and wear a smile as your universal language.
 Remember, a smile is a gesture of good intentions and positive energy.

 Portuguese people generally have positive vibes, so you’ll see smiles all around.
 Even when walking down the street, try to smile at people you come across; some locals won’t shy away from wishing you Bom Dia every now and then, either!